DoD-Platform-One/bigbang/docs/guides/airgap/README.md

 ### Mirroring

-The images specified as part of the helm charts in BB are expected to be sourced from `registry1.dso.mil` hence this registry needs to be mirrored to the one setup above.
+The images specified as part of the helm charts in Big Bang are expected to be sourced from `registry1.dso.mil` hence this registry needs to be mirrored to the one set up above.
 To reduce the amount of work needed on the developer part, we will be taking advantage of container mirroring which is supported by `containerd` as well as `cri-o`.
 Check if your container runtime supports this as it is required for smooth developer experience when deploying BB.
 You should also check documentation on how your cluster supports passing these configuration to the runtime.
 For example, TKG and RKE2 support such configuration for `containerd` below to enable `registry.dso.mil` and `registry1.dso.mil` .

 ​You need to also configure your cluster with appropriate registry TLS.
 Please consult your cluster documentation on how to configure this.

-If you need to handle mirroring manually, there is an example Ansible script provided that will update the containerd mirroring and restart the container runtimes for each node in your inventory. (copy-containerd-config.yaml)
+If you need to handle mirroring manually, there is an example Ansible script provided that will update the containerd mirroring and restart the container runtimes for each node in your inventory (copy-containerd-config.yaml).

 #### Konvoy Cluster